intervene-EU-H2020/prspipe/README.md

 1.  :globe_with_meridians: Download data from figshare by running `bash run.sh download_test_data`.
 This might take a while...
 2. Verify the data is in the correct location by running `bash run.sh -n validate_setup_ext`.
 You should see a message that says *"Nothing to be done."*.

 All the steps that require internet access are done.
-If you have to move to a private environment and have to ship the pipeline somewhere else, run `bash run.sh --conda-cleanup-envs && cd ../ && `

 ### Set up Genotype and Phenotype data